Patrick Edward Connor: Powder River Expedition

 After the Bear River Massacre, Connor was appointed brigadier general in the Volunteer Army.
 From July to September 1865, he led the punitive Powder River Expedition against Sioux, Cheyenne, and Arapaho Indians who were attacking travelers along the Bozeman Trail and overland mail routes.
 Connor's 2,600 men were organized into three widely separated units, which traversed hundreds of miles of what would become Montana and Wyoming.
 As the expedition began, Connor's orders to his officers were, "You will not receive overtures of peace or submission from Indians, but will attack and kill every male Indian over 12 years of age."
 Connor's superiors countermanded this order.

 The soldiers were harassed by Indians, who avoided pitched battles.
 Connor established Fort Connor, later Fort Reno, and destroyed an Arapaho village at the Battle of the Tongue River.
 His Pawnee scouts also ambushed and killed a band of 24 Cheyenne warriors.
 Most of the time, however, Connor's three units were on the defensive, fending off Indian raids on their horses and supply wagons, which left many soldiers on foot, in rags, and reduced to eating raw horse meat.
 On the whole, the expedition was considered "a dismal failure" carried out with "large, ungainly columns filled with troops anxious to get home now that the Civil War was over."

 Later life

 After the Civil War ended, Connor was appointed a brevet major general in the Volunteer Army and mustered out of the volunteer service in 1866.
 Never having been in combat against the Confederacy in the East, he continued to command troops on the frontier.
 He recruited Confederate veterans for service against the Indians.

 Making his permanent residence in Salt Lake City, Connor established one the city's first newspapers.
 He also became involved in mining again.
 He founded a city in Utah and named it Stockton in honor of his California militia unit.

 Connor died in Salt Lake City, Utah Territory, in 1891 at the age of 71 and was buried there.

+Reputation in Ireland

+Little was known about the Bear River Massacre or the life and reputation of Patrick Edward Connor in his native County Kerry in Ireland.
+However, on Monday 7 August 2023 (August Bank Holiday Monday) local radio station, Radio Kerry, broadcast a 90-minute radio documentary entitled Gloryhunter, Kerry’s Indian Killer.

+This documentary sets out a detailed account of the massacre and Connor's role in the dispossession and killing of first nation Americans in modern-day Utah, Idaho and Colorado.
+It features interviews with historians and authors, as well as representatives of the Shoshone nation.
+The full documentary is available to hear on Spotify.